antoinemarchal/ivis/docs/models/single.rst

 This approach enables joint imaging of multiple overlapping fields in a natural and consistent way.

 A non-uniform FFT (NuFFT) is used to evaluate model visibilities at irregular :math:`(u,v)` coordinates — a process often referred to as degridding.
 This avoids the need to interpolate the data onto a regular grid and circumvents gridding artifacts, while enabling fast computation.
+This concept is not new and was implemented in the MPol package, developed by Ian Czekala, which I learned about during a presentation at the NRAO 2024 workshop on synthesis imaging for radio interferometry.

 .. raw:: html